 Medical treatment medicine, dental treatment, treatment at home, early detection and preventive testing, hospital care, and medical appliances prescribed by a doctor.

 Basically, all treatments are free of charge.

 Everyone is automatically affiliated to a health insurance scheme as soon as he/she begins to work.
 Self-employed people register themselves, and employers register their employees, with the competent local bureau of the taxation and finance office and/or the competent social insurance organisations, as necessary.
-Employers and employees pay contributions.
-Economically inactive residents pay a lump-sum HUF 8,000 flat-rate contribution to be covered against healthcare risks.
+Employers pay social contribution tax and employees pay social security contribution.
+Economically inactive residents pay a lump-sum HUF 8,400 flat-rate contribution to be covered against healthcare risks.